vasilakisfil/Introspected-REST/README.md

 ### 9.2.
 Introspection as the engine of application state (IATEOAS)
 In the following section we will describe the architecture style of the Introspected REST.
-The main principles of Introspected REST build upon Roy's initial REST model but deviates in the way HATOEAS is derived Specifically the state of the client is Introspected, possibly cached.
+The main principles of Introspected REST build upon Roy's initial REST model but deviates in the way HATEOAS is derived Specifically the state of the client is Introspected, possibly cached.
 The main idea is that we separate any metadata from the actual data and deliver the metadata on the side, on demand.
 In order to facilitate the separation of different concerns we will also introduce MicroTypes.